-The most common form of abuse in relationships is a boundary violation.
+The most common form of abuse in relationships and one of the major signs you are the toxic partner in a relationship is a boundary violation.

 “Boundary systems are invisible and symbolic “force fields” that have three purposes: (1) to keep people from coming into our space and abusing us, (2) to keep us from going into the space of others and abusing them, and (3) to give each of us a way to embody our sense of “who we are.” – Facing Codependence, Pia Mellody

-If we are not aware of how to uphold our boundaries and how to respect our partner’s boundaries, we would end up in being in a toxic co-dependent relationship violating each other’s boundaries instead of being in a healthy interdependent relationship where we respect each other’s boundaries…
+If we are not aware of how to uphold our boundaries and how to respect our partner’s boundaries, we would end up being in a toxic co-dependent relationship violating each other’s boundaries instead of being in a healthy interdependent relationship where we respect each other’s boundaries.

 An example of sexual boundary violation is not negotiating with your partner about how, when and where they want to get intimate and forcing your desire on them.